captionpoint/captionpoint-plays/AFTER-THE-BLAST.md

 ---
 We got our Fertility!
 ---
-We can finally, finally have our child.
+We can finally, finally have our baby.
 ---
 How is that not computing for you?
 ---